Csasaka19/Roommate-to-survive/README.md

 SQLAlchemy: Will be used to create the database and manage it.

-Back-End logic like room listing, user authentication, bookings and any other functionality will be implemented using Python.

 The relevant modules are found within the models folder.

 ## Database

-SQL: Will be used to create the database and manage it.
+SQLite: Will be used to create the database and manage it in its initial stages.

-Schema to store information about the users, rooms, bookings and any other information that will be required and implemented.

 For connecting the database to the web application, SQLAlchemy will be used.

-Database will be found within the models folder.
+Migrations will be done using the Flask-Migrate module to maintain the database in case of any changes to the application.

 ## Testing